jneimantokbox/annotation-acc-pack-1/ios/README.md

 # OpenTok Annotations Accelerator Pack for iOS

 ## Quick start

+This section shows you how to prepare and use the OpenTok Annotations Accelerator Pack as part of an application.

+## Add the sample library

 To get up and running quickly with your development, go through the following steps using CocoaPods:

 1. Add the following line to your pod file: ` pod ‘OTAnnotationKit’  `
 2. In a terminal prompt, navigate into your project directory and type `pod install`.
-3. Reopen your project using the new *.xcworkspace file.
+3. Reopen your project using the new `*.xcworkspace` file.

 For more information about CocoaPods, including installation instructions, visit [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started).

 ## Exploring the code

 This section describes how the sample app code design uses recommended best practices to deploy the annotations features.

 For detail about development with the SDK, as well as the APIs used to develop this sample, see [Requirements](#requirements), the [OpenTok iOS SDK Requirements](https://tokbox.com/developer/sdks/ios/) and the [OpenTok iOS SDK Reference](https://tokbox.com/developer/sdks/ios/reference/).